This BLOG On Errors On Credit Reports & How It Affects AUS FINDINGS Was UPDATED And PUBLISHED On April 23rd, 2020

 - For example, for a mortgage loan borrower to qualify for a conventional loan after a deed in lieu of foreclosure, there is a four year waiting period after the recorded date of the deed in lieu of foreclosure as long as the mortgage loan borrower has a 5% down payment.

-- 4 year waiting period after deed in lieu of foreclosure and short sale to qualify for conventional loan.
+4 year waiting period after a deed in lieu of foreclosure and short sale to qualify for a conventional loan.

-On many cases due to errors on credit reports, a mortgage loan borrower who has had a deed in lieu of foreclosure has a regular foreclosure reported on his credit reports which the AUS which will be a denial on the DU Findings.
+In many cases due to errors on credit reports, borrowers who have had a deed in lieu of foreclosure have a regular foreclosure reported on his credit reports which the AUS will be a denial on the DU Findings.

-- Until errors on credit reports are corrected and the new credit report reflects the correction, AUS will not pick it up and the mortgage applicant will not get an approve eligible on the DU Findings.
+- Until errors are corrected and the new credit report reflects the correction, AUS will not pick it up and the mortgage applicant will not get an approve eligible on the DU Findings

 Public Records Dates Errors

-Other errors on credit reports include the credit reporting agencies reporting a bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale the wrong date of the event .
+Other errors include the credit reporting agencies reporting a bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale the wrong date of the event.
 On these types of errors on credit reports, the same correction procedures need to be met as the above.